guettli/IUA/README.md

 # IUA-Channel: "If unsure ask ..."
-An alternative to explicit Responsiblities.
+An alternative to explicit Responsibilities.

 I like central corporate [Wikis](https://en.wikipedia.org/wiki/Wiki).
 It helps to find a common terminology.